pressbooks/docs/_pages/pressbooks-lti-provider-plugin.md

 # Installation
 Get the plugin here: [https://github.com/pressbooks/pressbooks-lti-provider](https://github.com/pressbooks/pressbooks-lti-provider)

 This plugin is installed and activated on the network level, but has configurations available both at the network and book level.

+**Note**: If the user's web browser does not allow 3rd Party Cookies, then logins will not work when Pressbooks is in an iframe.

 **Note**: Please ensure that your web server has correct X-Frame-Options settings, otherwise iframes will refuse to display.
 More info: [https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options)